RaayNoff/portfolio-Denis-Landing-/README.md

 # Portfolio landing page.
 ## Description
-This project was created for practice.
+This project created for practice.
 The layout was found in the public domain, source: https://blog.maxgraph.ru/besplatnye-makety-figma-dlya-verstki-sajta /.
 ## Stack of technologies and practices that were used in the creation:
 - HTML
 - CSS